Skip to main content

 Academic Integrity

 You are responsible for maintaining the integrity of your exam.
-To avoid suspicion or potential flags, ensure your camera is correctly positioned, your workspace is clear and only approved materials are visible at all times.
-Keep your hands, calculator and materials in view.
-If academic dishonesty cannot be ruled out from the exam recording, it may be treated as a breach of integrity.
+To avoid suspicion or potential flags; ensure your camera is positioned correctly, your workspace is clear and visible.
+Keep your hands, calculator and materials in view at all times.
+If academic dishonesty cannot be ruled out based on the exam recording, it may be treated as a breach of integrity.

 CEM follows a zero-tolerance policy regarding academic dishonesty.
 If misconduct is suspected and cannot be ruled out from the exam recording, serious consequences may follow.
 Depending on the severity of the occurrence the outcomes include: